 The Mercedes-Benz G-Class Service Guide recommends this maintenance interval schedule for G550, G63, and G65:

-Service A includes: Check all lights, warning lights and horn operation, change synthetic engine oil and filter, replace remote key battery, check cooling system strength and adjust level if necessary, check brake fluid level, check brake pad thickness (front and rear), inspect tire condition and set pressures, check wipers, washer jets and headlamp cleaning system.
+Service A includes: Check all lights, warning lights and horn operation, change synthetic engine oil and filter, replace remote key battery, check cooling system strength and adjust level if necessary, check brake fluid level, check brake pad & rotor wear thickness, inspect tire condition and set pressures, check wipers, washer jets and headlamp cleaning system.

 Brakes, Rotors, Pads, Fluid